In relation to Axialis CursorWorkshop, this article offers information on the following topics:

 Why creating cursors?

-There are at least 3 reasons to create cursors:
+There are various reasons to create cursors:

 What are the differences between an image and a cursor?